turbot/guardrails-docs/docs/runbooks/enterprise-install/installing-te/index.md

 Verify the parameters again and select `Launch product`.

-*99.9% of All TE installations do not need to change any parameters.
-The parameters for the TE stack are designed by default to pick up their values from the TEF configuration, with no options necessary to change on installation.*
+99.9% of all TE installations do not need to change any parameters.
+The parameters for the TE stack are designed by default to pick up their values from the TEF configuration, with no options necessary to change on installation.

 ![Launch Product](/images/docs/guardrails/runbooks/enterprise-install/installing-te/aws-service-catalog-te-launch-action.png)